timlyo/personalWebsite/data/articles/campLight1.md

 Some other stuff that I'd like to add.

 * Colour changing.
-I'd like something like [Redshift](http://jonls.dk/redshift/) or [F.lux](https://justgetflux.com/) so I can comfortably use it late at night.
+I'd like something like [Redshift](http://jonls.dk/redshift/) or [F.lux](https://justgetflux.com/) so I can comfortably use it late at night, and some fancy pulsing modes.
+* Brightness control.
 * Flash to music.
 * Candle flicker.
 I just think that would be nice.
 * Clips to hang the light from.
 Maybe a hook, although magnets may be interesting.